University of Oregon

 Our institution includes a College of Education and science departments (Biology, Chemistry, Geological Sciences, Physics, etc.) under the College of Arts and Sciences.
 Our College of Ed. has recently restructured its primary and secondary licensure program, UOTEACH, to include specialized training for ELL instruction for all graduates.
 We have no engineering programs at UO from which to recruit physics majors.
 We have recently started a center focusing on improving pathways to STEM careers called STEM CORE (Careers through Outreach, Research and Education).
 See stemcore.uoregon.edu for details)

-Starting fall 2010 UO Physics has engaged 23 undergraduates as 'undergraduate TAs' (now named 'Peer Learning Assistants' following the infinite wisdom of U Colorado, Boulder) who help (regular graduate students) lead problem-solving tutorials for our algebra general physics and calculus general physics courses, along with lab courses for both non-majors and majors.
+Starting fall 2010 UO Physics has engaged 23 undergraduates as 'undergraduate TAs' (now named 'Peer Learning Assistants,' following the model pioneered at U Colorado, Boulder, who help (regular graduate students) lead problem-solving tutorials for our algebra and calculus general physics courses, along with lab courses for both non-majors and majors.
 These students are trained in late September just before the start of term.
 We didn't initially model this program after UC Boulder's.

 UO Physics has a very active SPS chapter.